akeneo/pim-community-dev/Bundle/ImportExportBundle/Resources/doc/reference/overview.md

 ### Writer

 Writer as the name implies is responsible for saving result in destination.
 In terms of import it's a storage, encapsulated with Doctrine.
-In terms of export it's a plain csv file.
+In terms of export it's a plain CSV file.

 OroBatchBundle Configuration
 ----------------------------

-This configuration is used by OroBatchBundle and encapsulates three jobs for importing entity to csv file, validating import data and exporting entity to csv file.
+This configuration is used by OroBatchBundle and encapsulates three jobs for importing entity to CSV file, validating import data and exporting entity to CSV file.

 ```
 connector: